 - Isaac Jaffe on Sports Night has a very Jewish name (Isaac is from the Biblical patriarch, and the last name Jaffe comes from the Hebrew word for beautiful), and frequently uses Yiddish expressions.
 On the other hand, everyone who knows him insists that his use of Yiddish expressions doesn't work for him, which is probably connected to the fact that he is black, suggesting that if he is Jewish, his background is not Ashkenazic.
 His wife also has a Jewish name, Esther.
 On the other hand, in the episode "April is the Cruelest Month," Will tells Jeremy that the two of them, plus Elliot and Will "pretty much represent the Jewish population around here," which implies, but does not state outright that Isaac is not Jewish.

 - Pavel Chekov on Star Trek: The Original Series, portrayed by Jewish actors Walter Koenig in the original series and Anton Yelchin in the reboot, has some fandom support for this.
-Leonard Nimoy, also Jewish, adapted the famous Vulcan hand salute from Jewish religious tradition.
+Leonard Nimoy, also Jewish, adapted the famous Vulcan hand salute from Jewish religious tradition, making the Vulcans a positive example of Space Jews.
 William Shatner is also Jewish, but Kirk doesn't seem to get this quite as often from the fandom.

 - The Muppets: